WalletScrutiny/WalletScrutinyCom/_android/com.swipe.wallet.md

 This app is a custodial offering:

-> SECURE STORAGE
+> SECURE STORAGE<br>
->
+  Swipe users can have peace-of-mind knowing their assets are covered under a
-> Swipe users can have peace-of-mind knowing their assets are covered under a $100M insurance policy with our custodian.
+  $100M insurance policy with our custodian.
 All User deposited funds are stored in cold storage with a trusted custodian.
-Having these funds in a cold storage wallet ensures our users that their funds are safe and easily accessible through the Swipe Network on the Swipe Wallet
+Having these funds in a cold storage wallet ensures our users that their funds are safe and easily accessible through the Swipe Network on the Swipe Wallet.

 This contradicts itself.
 Being in cold storage should mean that it's precisely not easily accessible via network.
 What's on the network is by definition a "hot" wallet.

-The website lists "coinbase | custody" and "BitGo" as custodians, which means you not only have to trust them to but also two other services to make sure your and all the other clients' funds are being accounted for with funds in their custody.
+The website lists "coinbase | custody" and "BitGo" as custodians, which means you not only have to trust them but also two other services to make sure your and all the other clients' funds are being accounted for with funds in their custody.